gilfreund/aws-tools/README.md

 }
 ```
 ## Configuration
+All user configurable variables are in the ecConnect.variables file
 * Tag your instances with the tags used to identify them as ssh accessible. e.g.
 ```shell
 TAG_KEY=access